maypok/hello-world/README.md

 # hello-world
-Its not been such a good weekend
+Its not been a good weekend